 In some cases, a cyclist may suffer extensive and potentially disfiguring lacerations and degloving injuries.
 This may cause permanent impairment if nerves and muscles are damaged.

 A bicycle injury may require extensive treatment and rehabilitation.
 Additionally, you may be unable to return to cycling, work, or your previous quality of life.
-You may be entitled to substantial compensation in these situations.
+You may be entitled to substantial compensation in these situations, which should cover the cost of your medical bills, bike repair or replacement, and other damages.

-This should cover the cost of your medical bills, bike repair or replacement, and other damages, including full compensation for pain, suffering, and loss of enjoyment of life.
 However, insurance companies often try to dismiss bike accident claims or offer low settlements.
-To obtain a full and fair offer, consult with one of our bicycle accident lawyers in Washington, DC.
+They may try to find a reason to deny your claim, such as not paying attention before the accident.
+To obtain a full and fair offer, you need to consult with one of our bicycle accident lawyers in Washington, DC.

 Yet, the number of bikers in DC continues to increase.
 Recent statistics have found the number of bicyclists rose almost 25% between 2006 and 2019, from approximately 40 million to nearly 49 million.
 This makes DC the second largest number of bicyclists on the streets.